alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/sentinel-example/sentinel-core-example/readme.md

 [Sentinel Starter] DataSource ds2-sentinel-nacos-datasource load 2 FlowRule
 ```
 ## Warning
-You should  use `file` ReadableDataSource in a fatjar carefully or you may get error like this below
+You should  use `file` ReadableDataSource in a fatjar carefully, or you may get error like this below

 ```
 java.lang.RuntimeException: [Sentinel Starter] DataSource ds1 handle file [classpath: flowrule.json] error: class path resource [flowrule.json] cannot be resolved to absolute file path because it does not reside in the file system: jar:file:xxx/xxx.jar!/BOOT-INF/classes!/flowrule.jso